pritom169/django-an-introduction/django-part2/README.md

 - get_queryset() is used if the queryset needs to change (e.g., filter by request.user).

 - get_serializer() is used if you need custom serializer instantiation (though normally you override get_serializer_class() instead).

+### Benefits of Generic Views

+Open the browser and navigate to `http://localhost:8000/store/products/`.
+All the previously implemented functionalities remain available.

+Additionally, the interface now provides extra features.
+At the bottom of the page, you can find input fields for Title, Description, Slug, Inventory, Unit Price, and Collection.
+If preferred, you can switch to the "Raw Data" view to input data directly in JSON format.
+It is an extra benefit one gets for using Generics.